Cocaine Bear Funko Pop Exclusive Goes On Sale Today

 It's no surprise that a star-studded movie titled "Cocaine Bear" got a lot of attention when it hit theaters this past February, especially when the film is literally about a black bear that goes on a cocaine-fueled rampage.
 It's a tricky R-rated subject for Funko but, as you can see, they didn't hold back with the Pop figures.

 The common releaase in the series features a manic, bloody bear that's accessorized with the dismembered foot of a hiker.
-Shockingly, Funko actually launched a (more) R-rated version of this Pop, and it will be finally be available as a Funko Shop exclusive starting today, June 22nd at 9:30am PT / 12:30pm ET.
+Shockingly, Funko actually launched a (more) R-rated version of this Pop, and it will be finally be available as a Funko Shop exclusive starting today, June 23rd at 9:30am PT / 12:30pm ET.
+(UPDATE – June 22nd changed to June 23rd).
 It features the bear with the bag of cocaine that kicks off the mayhem.
 You can grab one here at the Funko Shop after the launch time.

 As for the common Funko Pop in the Cocaine Bear lineup, it is sold out at many retailers currently, but you can still pre-order one here at GameStop with a release date set for July.